SolidBench/rdf-dataset-fragmenter.js/README.md

 }
 ```

+Options:
+* `"datasetPatterns"`: The regular expressions used on quad subjects to identify datasets.

 #### Bloom Filter Fragmentation Strategy

-Fragmentation strategy that generates Bloom filters to capture co-occurrence of resources and properties,
+Fragmentation strategy that generates Bloom filters to capture co-occurrence of resources and properties within a dataset,
 using the custom [membership filter vocabulary](http://semweb.mmlab.be/ns/membership).
-The filters are generated per-dataset, where the dataset URI is determined based on quad subject values using regular expressions.
-After generation, the summaries can be re-mapped to a different document URI.

 ```json
 {